 Here you can add, edit, and delete posts …

-(Posts are displayed in reverse chronological order)
+(WordPress posts are displayed in reverse chronological order)

-(Select checkboxes in the Posts Title column to bulk edit posts)
+(Select checkboxes to bulk edit posts)

-Table Of Posts – Column Sections
+Table Of Posts – Columns

 (Post Title column)

-(Table of Posts – Post Status)
+(Table of Posts – Post Status indicator)

-The Post author is displayed in the ‘Author’ column …
+Posts authors are displayed in the ‘Author’ column …

 If your site contains multiple authors, click on an author name …

-This displays all posts that have been authored by that user in your Table of Posts …
+This will display a list of all the posts that have been authored by the same user …

-(You can display a list of all posts authored by a user)
+(List of all posts authored by a user)

-Click on a category in this column …
+Click on a category …

-(List of posts by categories)
+(List of posts displayed by categories)